asgar-ow/workshop/README.md

 * Code: **YXCPJ** (2020-04-13)

 ## Boop X
-* BoopX meets Hero Gauntlet
+* Boop2 meets Hero Gauntlet

 ## Same Hero Brawl
 * Everyone gets the same hero.
 No respawns until only one hero is left standing.
 They get two bonus points and a new round begins.